mdabydeen/fineao/README.md

 #### Config

 ##### Setup the DB
-Using `mariadb` create a database, let's call it `plexxis` for this case.
+Using `mariadb` create a database, let's call it `fineao` for this case.

 ##### Modify and Export your configs